Fishing With Garlic, An Underrated & Cheap Bait Attractant

 What Is The Best Season To Use Garlic?

-Garlic is always best used in the summer months for all types of fishing.
-Carp, catfish, and trout will always be more attracted to garlic when the water is warmer.
-The warmer water also helps diffuse the garlic flavors better through the water column.
+Garlic is always best used in summer for all types of fishing.
+When the water is warmer, carp, catfish, and trout will always be more attracted to garlic.
+The warmer water also helps diffuse the garlic flavours better through the water column.

 All fish are more active during the spring and summer months, especially after spawning.
-They will go out searching for food far more than during the winter time.
+They will go out searching for food far more than in winter.

 Can I Use Garlic Whole For Fishing?